 Flat rents are currently set at 80% of the Fair Market rents per HUD guidance.
-Columbia Housing has set a flat rent for each public housing unit.
-The amount of the flat rent will be re-evaluated annually, and adjustments applied.
+The Columbia Housing Authority has set a flat rent for each public housing unit.
+The amount of the flat rent will be re-evaluated annually and adjustments applied.
 Affected families will be given a 30-day notice of any rent change.
 Adjustments are applied on the anniversary date for each affected family (for more information on flat rents, see Section 15.3).

-Columbia Housing will post the flat rents at each of the developments and at the central office.
-The flat rents are incorporated in this policy upon approval by the Board of Commissioners.
+The Columbia Housing Authority will post the flat rents at each of the developments and at the central office and are incorporated in this policy upon approval by the Board of Commissioners.

-Currently, Columbia Housing does not have any ceiling rents.
-If in the future we decide to use ceiling rents, Columbia Housing will post the ceiling rents at each of the developments and at the central office.
-The ceiling rents are incorporated in this policy upon approval by the Board of Commissioners.
+Currently the Columbia Housing Authority does not have any Ceiling rents.
+If in the future we decide to use Ceiling Rents, the Columbia Housing Authority will post the ceiling rents at each of the developments and at the central office and are incorporated in this policy upon approval by the Board of Commissioners.